 Step 2: Circuit Time

-Make the circuit as per given diagram.
+Make the circuit as per the given diagram.
 There are two ways to connect LCD, 4-bit mode and 8-bit mode.
-In 4 bit mode, data bytes are split in Higher-order and Lower order address bus and sent through four wire D4 – D7.
+In 4 bit mode, data bytes are split in Higher-order and Lower order address bus and sent through four-wire D4 – D7.
 In 8 bit mode, data bytes are sent all at once using 8 data pins D0 – D7.

 We are going to connect the LCD in 4-bit mode.
 Connect Resistor Select (RS) pin to GPIO 25 and Enable pin to GPIO 24.
 Data bus pin are connected as follows, D4 > 23, D5 > 17, D6 > 18, D7 > 22.
 Connect potentiometer output to contrast adjustment pi V0 of LCD.